COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ### Extra Details:
 <details>
     <summary><span style='font-weight:bold'>Click to expand</span> </summary>
-    This weeks focus was on  where the team worked on various different parts of the project propsal which in my case was the <span style='font-weight: bold'> Project Scope and Usage Scenario</span>
+    This week's focus was on  where the team worked on various parts of the project proposal, which in my case was the <span style='font-weight: bold'> Project Scope and Usage Scenario</span>

 </details>